david-lev/pywa/README.rst

 ________________________

-**PyWa is a Python framework for building WhatsApp bots using the WhatsApp Cloud API.**
+**PyWa is a Fast, Simple and Lightweight Python framework for building WhatsApp bots using the WhatsApp Cloud API.**
-**The goal is to provide a uniform, fully typed, convenient and usable layer.**
+**The library is designed to be easy to use, and handle all the heavy lifting for you.**

 📄 Quick Documentation Index
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^